-Whenever you help other students on the Math Walls, a Study Expert will award you Karma Points.
+Whenever you help other students on the Algebra Wall, a Study Expert will award you Karma Points.

 You can earn points by directing other students to videos that will address their questions, by explaining how to start solving math problems that are posted on the Wall, or by showing other students where in their solutions they’ve made an error.

 But remember, you won’t earn Karma Points if you just give answers to other students’ questions!

 How do I know how many Karma Points I have?

 You can check the Karma Points Leaderboard to see how many points you’ve earned and how you rank compared to other students.

 The number of Karma Points that you have earned is also shown on each wall post you make and on the top of the screen when you are logged in.

 Why do I want to earn Karma Points?
 Can I win prizes?

 The best way to learn math is to help others.
 The Walls are a great place to practice what you know.
 In addition to bragging rights, Karma Points lead to great prizes!
 Recently, students have won t-shirts, pizza parties, and iPads!

 From September to April each year,we give out two iPads each month to the students who earn the most Karma Points (one to the middle school student and one to the high school student).
 The students who rank second, third, fourth, fifth, and sixth in terms of Karma Points for the month will each receive a Math Nation prize pack.